man-shar/js-examples/pace-of-death/README.md

 ## alternate-distribution.js

 An "alternating" rectangular grid.
 Where each cell sits in the gap between the two above it.
-A kind of layout.
 Takes in parameters like cells per row, height, width, padding, etc. and returns x and y coordinates which are the top left corners of each "cell".
 It also returns the x and y extent of the layout.

    <img src="alternating.png" alt="drawing" width="100"/>